HomeLearning CenterImproving Invoice To Payment Terms: Top 7 Tips

 6. Add Late Fees

-Adding late payment fees can serve as a deterrent and encourage timely payments.
+Adding late payment fees to your invoice payment terms can serve as a deterrent and encourage timely payments.
 Late fees demonstrate the seriousness of your business and discourage repeat late payment behavior.
 However, it is crucial to communicate the late fees upfront to avoid surprises and maintain healthy customer relationships.

 7. Embrace Automation